BY CHRISTOPHER HASKELL

 If there are two bookends to the spectrum of revenge dramas, “Gran Torino” being the passive end and “The Punisher” is the aggressive end, “Harry Brown” falls smack dab in the middle.
 Not killing everyone but not taking bold action, “Harry Brown” is more unsettling because of the lack of revenge taken.
 Caine, showing signs of his age, may not be suited to a Thomas Jane rampage, but yet, only a few men dying in the name of revenge is hardly revenge at all.

-With a lackluster twist and ridiculously excessive uprising of local gangs versus SWAT (who apparent are passive rather than aggressive), complete with Molotov cocktails and utter anarchy, the only elements saving the film from complete destruction are the performances from Michael Caine and Emily Mortimer.
-Mortimer proves effective in the role as the detective, showing all the right emotions at all the right times.
-Though, at times, she is immobilized by the restraints of the plot, she is able to rise above and delivers a worthwhile performance.
+With a lackluster twist and ridiculously excessive uprising of local gangs versus SWAT (who are passive rather than aggressive), complete with Molotov cocktails and utter anarchy, the only elements saving the film from destruction are the performances from Michael Caine and Emily Mortimer.
+Mortimer proves effective in the role of the detective, showing all the right emotions at all times.
+Though, at times, she is immobilized by the plot’s restraints, she can rise above and delivers a worthwhile performance.

-The film effectively causes you to think about the state that the world is currently in.
+The film effectively causes you to think about the state of the world.
 The line that best describes the nature of the film is a line shared with Caine & Mortimer regarding Caine’s revengeful actions, stating that this is not Northern Ireland and Caine is no longer a Marine.
-Caine responds that Mortimer is right, because at least in Northern Ireland they were fighting for something, unlike the gangs that cause destruction out of boredom.
+Caine responds that Mortimer is correct because, at least in Northern Ireland, they were fighting for something, unlike the gangs that destroy out of boredom.